 Parties to whom personal data may be disclosed

 We will take reasonable steps to protect your personal data against unauthorised disclosure.
-Subject to the provisions of any applicable law, your personal data may be provided, for the purposes listed above, to the following entities or parties, whether they are located overseas or in Singapore:-
+Subject to the provisions of any applicable law, your personal data may be provided, for the purposes listed above, on a need to know basis, to the following entities or parties, whether they are located overseas or in Singapore:-

 (a) any person in connection with the services you have requested us to provide for you;